 An entryway in general needs good lighting.
 It needs to work well, emit a lot of light, and look eye-catching.
 While lighting in other rooms may not be noticeable, lighting in entryways is never missed.
 So make it count.

-Finding Space For A Mudroom
+Space For A Mudroom

-Convert A Porch
+Convert Your Porch

 If you have a laundry room or other small room that serves only one purpose, then consider turning it into a mudroom.
 You can leave the washer and dryer in it because mudrooms make great laundry rooms.

-Have a large garage that isn’t all in use?
 Take out a corner for a mudroom!
 You can even take out half of it, or the whole thing for a mudroom, though extra large mudrooms are kind of pointless.
 Use the extra space for something else.